MarkLee7925/Heart-Classification-UCI/README.md

 # Heart-Classification-UCI

 This Machine Learning classification project utilizes various models to predict if a patient has heart disease.
-Additionally, data visualization was used in this project to showcase various attributes and their relationships with one another.
+Additionally, some data visualization was employed via Seaborn to showcase various attributes and their relationships with one another.

 ## Dataset: